Keyboard shortcuts

 Information about the message itself (not the data).
 Commonly used for:

-• Routing decisions (workflow conditions)
+• Routing decisions (rule conditions)

 • Source tracking